ayukovt/HRTime/README.md

 =============
 HRTime is a simple reminder application written in VB.NET with a user-friendly interface created in WinForms.
 Designed to support individuals managing hormone therapy, HRTime ensures you never miss a dose by triggering timely alerts based on your scheduled medication times.

-~~dw ill rewrite it at some point to not use an obsolete language pls dont burn my house down,,,,~~

 If you want to support development of HRTime, consider making a donation by clicking the button below :)

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/X8X54LSTQ)